- This package of two DVDs and a booklet includes tuition, play-alongs, duos, and concert footage.

 "It’s another double-DVD success for producer Philippe Nasse and his team, p r e s e n t i n g a n instrumental world music tradition with depth, respect and wizardry.

 The balafon in question is the pentatonic one – that’s the scale produced by the black notes of the piano – derived from Mali, whose music is also present in Burkina Faso and Ghana.
-The heptatonic balafon (corresponding to the piano’s white notes) hails from the same cultural stratum as the kora (harp-lute).
+The heptatonic balafon (corresponding to the piano’s white notes) hails from the Griot cultural tradition.
 The whole production is very clever: it’s everything you wanted to know about the balafon but were afraid to ask.

 Introduced by master player Aly Keita, there’s an insightful documentary on the instrument, its place in society and the entire story of its construction.
 Then there’s a well-filmed concert of his group Super Zamaza.